MetOffice/ai_data_readiness/docs/README.md

 conda activate data_readiness
 ```

-**Launch Jupyter Lab** locally to run the notebooks from the root directory of the project.
+**Launch Jupyter Lab** locally to run the notebooks from the root directory of the project:

 ```bash
 jupyter lab